dkolpakov2/kafka-data-quality/README-DQ_SQL.md

   1. Deploy the Zeppelin notebook (zeppelin_rowhash_dq.json) via Zeppelin UI → Import.
   2. Put rules.yaml and rules_to_sql.py on a machine accessible by Zeppelin (or run locally).
   3. Run python rules_to_sql.py rules.yaml > dq_results.sql, copy/paste the CREATE VIEW dq_results SQL into the Zeppelin paragraph 3 (replacing the placeholder).
-  4. Alternatively, run the generator inside Zeppelin using %sh python /path/rules_to_sql.py /path/rules.yaml and copy the output into a %flink.ssql paragraph.
+  4. Alternatively 2nd option: we can run the generator inside Zeppelin using %sh python /path/rules_to_sql.py /path/rules.yaml and copy the output into a %flink.ssql paragraph.
   >> Limitations:
   3.2.
 This generator emits CASE statements using Flink SQL functions (REGEXP_LIKE / NOW() etc. older versions may use REGEXP).
   3.3.
 More complex rules: